Title: Assistant Professor

 Others by Appointment

-Professor Tompkins is also the co-editor of Film Criticism, a peer-reviewed, online film journal with over 40 years of continuous publication.
-In addition to showcasing cutting-edge academic research, the journal also features reviews of contemporary film and media.
+Professor Tompkins is also the co-editor of Film Criticism, a peer-reviewed, open access film journal with over 40 years of continuous publication.
+The journal features academic research alongside reviews of contemporary film and media.